hieplpvip/XPS9500-Hackintosh/README.md

 #### Notes

-- `download.sh` will download Catalina version of `AirportItlwm`.
-If you use Big Sur, you need to manually download Big Sur version.
+- `download.sh` will download Big Sur version of `AirportItlwm`.
+If you use Catalina, you need to manually download Catalina version.